yuriyi/Defense-AR/README.md

 # AR web examples for my defense

-A few examples to illustrate the slowness and ray surfaces of the quasi-shear waves in anisotropic media:
+A few examples to illustrate the complexity of slowness and ray surfaces of quasi-shear waves in anisotropic media:

 ## Test model